MasDennis/rajawali3d.org/src/content/getting-started/0.9/02-creating-a-live-wallpaper-and-importing-a-model/index.md

+---
+title: Creating a live wallpaper
+---
 The basics of Android live wallpapers are [well documented](http://www.vogella.com/articles/AndroidLiveWallpaper/article.html) so there's no need to go over that in this tutorial.

 There is a template project for Rajawali live wallpapers which is meant to make your life easier.
 You can import it into Eclipse by [downloading it from this page](https://github.com/MasDennis/RajawaliWallpaperTemplate).